 Demand for our products and services from the global oil and gas industry, particularly for tubular products and services used in drilling operations, represents a substantial majority of our total sales.
 Our sales, therefore, depend on the condition of the oil and gas industry and our customers' willingness to invest capital in oil and gas exploration and development as well as in associated downstream processing activities.
 The level of these expenditures is sensitive to oil and gas prices as well as the oil and gas industry's view of such prices in the future.
-Crude oil prices fell from over \$100 per barrel in June 2014 to less than \$30 per barrel in February 2016, before recovering to around \$60 per barrel at the end of 2017.
-Such price increase was mainly due to an agreement between OPEC and some non-OPEC countries to cut production in order to accelerate the rebalancing of supply and demand and to reduce excess inventory levels.
-North American natural gas prices (Henry Hub), which were around \$4 per million BTU in 2014, also briefly fell below \$2 per million BTU at the beginning of 2016, before recovering to average levels of \$3 per million BTU during 2017.
+Crude oil prices fell from over \$100 per barrel in June 2014 to less than \$30 per barrel in February 2016, before recovering to around \$80 per barrel in the third quarter of 2018, but subsequently fell 40% in the fourth quarter before partially recovering in the beginning of 2019.
+North American natural gas prices (Henry Hub), which were around \$4 per million BTU in 2014, also briefly fell below \$2 per million BTU at the beginning of 2016, before recovering to average levels of \$3 per million BTU during 2017 and 2018.

-In 2017, worldwide drilling activity, as represented in the number of active drilling rigs published by Baker Hughes, a GE company, increased 27% compared to the level of 2016, with the increase concentrated in North America.
-In the United States the rig count in 2017 increased by 72%, with an average of 875 active rigs.
-Drilling activity in the United States rose strongly in the first half of the year before stabilizing above 900 active rigs in the second half and has since begun to increase again at the beginning of 2018.
-In Canada, the rig count in 2017 increased by 62% compared with 2016, while in the rest of the world, it declined 1%.
+In 2018, worldwide drilling activity, as represented in the number of active drilling rigs published by Baker Hughes, a GE company, increased 9% compared to the level of 2017, with the increase concentrated in the U.S. shale plays, and a gradual increase in international rigs starting in the second half of 2018.
+In the United States the rig count in 2018 increased by 18%, with an average of 1,032 active rigs.
+Drilling activity in the United States rose steadily through the year but has subsequently declined slightly in the beginning of 2019.
+In Canada, the rig count in 2018 declined by 7% compared with 2017, with the decline concentrated in the final quarter, while in the rest of the world, it rose 4%.

-Prior to the most recent downturn in oil prices, a growing proportion of exploration and production spending by oil and gas companies had been directed at offshore, deep drilling and non-conventional drilling operations in which high-value tubular products, including special steel grades and premium connections, are usually specified.
+Prior to the most recent downtum in oil prices, a growing proportion of exploration and production spending by oil and gas companies had been directed at offshore, deep drilling and non-conventional drilling operations in which high-value tubular products, including special steel grades and premium connections, are usually specified.
 The success, however, of shale drilling operators, with their inherently short investment cycles, in adapting to lower oil and gas costs and increasing production, has led to a slowdown in new developments of complex offshore projects with long investment lead times in a context of low and more volatile oil prices, consequently affecting the level of product differentiation.